errinjohnson/AvenuePlaza/README.md

-# AvenuePlaza
+# computerbasics
-Computer Basics Course | Avenue Plaza Residence!
+Connecting the Dots Technology| Computer Basics Phase 1!

-See Wiki Pages for Collorbrating and Brainstorming: https://github.com/errinjohnson/AvenuePlaza/wiki
+See Wiki Pages for Collorbrating and Brainstorming: https://github.com/errinjohnson/computerbasics/wiki

 Note: This project will also be best served with the foundation of Best Practices and Responsive Design, including but not limited